ianmay/aws_hello_world/README.md

 }
 ```

 Our Lambda will need some roles and permissions.
-I've seen a few different ways of doing this, mostly just feeding JSON from a string into the IAM role.
+I've seen a few different ways of doing this, mainly just feeding JSON from a string into the IAM role.
 However, Terraform has an `aws_iam_policy_document` data source which can be defined.
 I liked the readability of this approach.

 ```terraform
 # create a policy to be used by the role for our lambda